utdata/jedr-academy/README.md

   lubridate.”
 - **JedR Trials**: Short tests over specific skills.
 These trials are used by students in our J 327D Reporting with Data class.

-JedR Padawans can download this repo and run each notebook on their local machines.
+JedR Padawans can [download the repo](https://github.com/utdata/jedr-academy) and run each notebook on their local machines.
 The notebooks are stored in the `training/` and `trials/` folders.
 All notebooks require `tidyverse`, `learnr` and `gradethis`.
 Some notebooks might require additional packages.